HOMEOUR BLOGThe Road to Professional Translation: Translation Methods

 Even though there are numerous translation methods, no single method can produce a high-quality translation.

-Depending on the source and target languages, audiences, culture, and semantics, different strategies must be employed to produce a satisfying translation that will resonate with global audiences everywhere.- Of course, as long as the end result remains intact!
+Depending on the source and target languages, audiences, culture, and semantics, it may be necessary to employ different strategies simultaneously to produce a satisfying translation that will resonate with global audiences everywhere.- Of course, as long as the result remains intact!

 Polishing Your Work: Tips for Editing Your Dissertation